MaxB4/Data-Visualization/PROCESS.md

 # Day 8 (17/01/2018)
 Had a lot of trouble with loading the data in the tooltip.
 Problem was that one of the datasets used an extra space in the "deelgemeentes" name.
 Will add a transition to the line chart.
 Bug: Deelgemeente Nieuw-West name is not loading

+# Day 9 (18/01/2018)
+Finalized tooltip, created second line.
+Failed to add tooltip to second line.
+No idea why.

+# Day 10 (21/01/2018)
+Started building a dropdown menu for the line chart.